EU to have third attempt at financing CO2 storage

 Negotiators for the parliament, commission, and member states agreed that the details will be decided later, in a so-called delegated act.

-"It was the previous NER300 implementing decision that created many of the barriers for CCS projects and without substantial improvements here the bankability of innovation funding and prospects for CCS projects may be unlikely to change," said Mitchell.
+"It was the previous NER300 implementing decision that created many of the barriers for CCS projects and without substantial improvements here the bankability of innovation funding and prospects for CCS projects may be unlikely to change," said Helseth.

 One change compared to NER300 is that also carbon capture and use (CCU) projects are eligible.
 CCU treats CO2 as a resource, but there are doubts about how climate-friendly it can be.